lucascott/telewaves/README.md

 - Copyright laws and intellectual property rights
 - Local regulations regarding content downloading

 Only download content you have permission to access.
-The authors are not responsible for any misuse of this software.
+I'm not responsible for any misuse of this software.